-This breach notification obligation puts a new administrative burden upon controllers with the GDPR requiring them to implement appropriate technical and organisational measures together with a process for regularly testing, assessing and evaluating the effectiveness of those measures to ensure the security of processing.
+This breach notification obligation puts an additional administrative burden upon controllers and requires implementation of appropriate technical and organisational measures, together with a process for regularly testing, assessing and evaluating the effectiveness of those measures to ensure the security of processing.
 This will obviously additionally require that the necessary technology is put in place, as well as training staff on breach response procedures to ensure that this obligation is properly and timeously complied with and that breaches are properly documented.
-Failure to comply will potentially result in administrative fines of up to €10M or 2% of annual worldwide turnover so this is certainly a change not to be missed.close
+Failure to comply will potentially result in administrative fines of up to €10M or 2% of annual worldwide turnover so this is certainly a compliance measure not to be missed.close

 Cross Border Transfers of Data

-In general, the GDPR does not move significantly away from the Directive’s rules for transferring personal data cross-border.
-However, unlike the limited sanctions within the Directive for failure to comply with transfer requirements, breaches occurring once the GDPR is in force will attract the highest category of fines (up to €20M or in the case of undertakings up to 4% of annual worldwide turnover).
+In general, the rules for transferring personal data cross-border under the GDPR are not significantly different to those under the old legislation.
+However, breaches now attract the highest category of fines (up to €20M or in the case of undertakings up to 4% of annual worldwide turnover).